 It is great to start the scheme off, especially as the need for PPE masks against Covid 19 will continue for some foreseeable time, even after vaccination.

-The first Zero Waste box is now is located in the foyer of St Peter’s, so churchgoers can drop their gloves and masks in when they attend for private worship between 1-5pm.
+The first Zero Waste box is now is located in the foyer of St Peter’s Church, so churchgoers can drop their gloves and masks in when they attend for private worship between 1-5pm.

 There will be more boxes around in Henfield for PPE as more public buildings become accessible again and we will publicise these asap.